Thursday , December 19 2024

 Most worryingly for the currency, Halpenny said, was recent the U.K. services purchasing managers index, which hit its lowest level in nearly three years.

 “It dropped again, and that correlates more closely with real GDP,” Halpenny said.
-“The Brexit issue was mentioned as an element that was dampening sentiment.”
+“The issue was mentioned as an element that was dampening sentiment.”

 Brexit, short for “British exit,” refers to the possibility of Great Britain withdrawing from the European Union.
 The referendum won’t be voted on until June 23.